python-pillow/Pillow/docs/handbook/image-file-formats.rst

 The :py:meth:`~PIL.Image.Image.save` method supports the following options:

 **lossless**
-    If present, instructs the WEBP writer to use lossless compression.
+    If present and true, instructs the WEBP writer to use lossless compression.

 **quality**
     Integer, 1-100, Defaults to 80.
 Sets the quality level for